mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 ### Bonus: Adding animation

 Let's add some subtle animation to make the user experience feel a bit nicer.
-Firstly we need to install the React animation component with the following command:
+Firstly we need to install the React animation component with the following command (note we're using v1 of the library, [v2](https://github.com/reactjs/react-transition-group/blob/master/Migration.md) has changed quite a bit):

 {% highlight text %}
-  npm install react-addons-css-transition-group
+  npm install react-transition-group@1.x
 {% endhighlight %}

 This provides us with an easy way to perform CSS transitions and animations with React components.
 If you've ever worked with animations in Angular this will feel familiar to you, as it's inspired by the excellent *ng-animate* library.
 We're simply going to be adding a fade-in and fade-out effect to our questions.